Fuel System

 THIS is what makes EFI so freakin’ awesome!
 It tells the computer how well the engine is burning the fuel.

-The O2 sends a varying voltage signal to the computer, based on OXYGEN CONTENT in the exhaust.
+The O2 sensor is an Electrochemical Sensor – it sends a varying voltage signal to the computer based on OXYGEN CONTENT in the exhaust.
+MAGIC.
 It GIVES voltage in the presence of OXYGEN.
 Freakin’ black magic and voodoo.
 The O2 typically has two wires:

 1. Signal